-As wood burning is such an intricate task, it is vital to maintain full control over the tool.
-A lightweight and properly designed tool helps greatly with this.
-You don’t want to slip and ruin your project – or worse, slip and burn yourself!
+Because wood burning is such an intricate task, having complete control of the tool is crucial.
+A lightweight and properly designed pen helps significantly with this.
+You don’t want to slip and ruin your project — or worse, slip and burn yourself!

-One of the best features of wood burning tools is that the tips are always interchangeable.
+One of the highlights of wood burning tools is that the tips are always interchangeable.
 This is true for both solid and wire pens.